j9ac9k/fbs-slides/slides.md

 - reveal.js - javascript library used to show presentation
 - pandoc - contents started off as markdown, used pandoc to convert to revealjs
 - fontawesome - for some icons
+- sublimetext - editor I decided to use